ChicoState/PantryDjango/README.md

 ConcereFactoryPLU:
 This concrete class implements AbstarctFactoryItems interface.
 Objects of this class will hold the data of PLU type products.

+AbstractFactoryItems:
+This is a Abstract Factory Interface which will be implemeneted by its concrete classes.

+Inventory:
+We used singleton invetory class.
+We wanted to make a master copy of the inventory which can be used in different classes without creating new objects of the inventory.
+Definately new objects of the inventory classes can be created, but all the new objects will point to the same instance of inventory.

 ## After UML diagram (added appliance rental)